The tale of Tarn Hows

-Tarn Hows as we see it today was originally three natural tarns.
-When James Garth Marshall bought it he started on a project to create a new body of water surrounded by a bold, ornamental planting scheme, which also had an industrial use to feed his sawmill, downstream in Coniston.
+Tarn Hows was originally three natural tarns but when the owner of the Monk Coniston Estate, James Garth Marshall bought it in the 1860’s, he started on a project to create a new body of water surrounded by a bold, ornamental planting scheme.
+It also had an industrial use to feed his sawmill, downstream in Coniston.

 " We will be removing some trees to reopen selected views and reveal some of the fine specimen trees that we have at Tarn Hows. "

 In 2019 and 2020, much of the nurse crop which gave Tarn Hows its distinctive coniferous character, is now being substantially removed because of larch disease.
 Phytophthora ramorum has forced a landscape change to happen much faster than intended, but over one hundred years after it was planned in Marshalls scheme.

 The National Trust is continuing to monitor and plan what Tarn Hows will look like in the future – a plan which will preserve, but also enhance, the Tarn’s already high status as a habitat, and the significant balance of both created and natural values that have existed at Tarn Hows for over a hundred and fifty years.